emwfsv/SpaceInvaders/README.md

 # SpaceInvaders

-Simple WPF application that creates a gameplan, add a spacship and some nasty bandits.
+Simple WPF application that creates a gameplan, adds your hero in a spaceship and some nasty bandits trying to invade earth.
 Use arrow keys to move spaceship left / right and spacebar to fire a blazing laserbeam at your intruders.

 ToDo: